cmdcolin/cmdcolin.github.io/_posts/2021-12-31-npm-package.md

 There is a lot of mystery around making your own `npm` package.
 Every package likely does it a bit differently, and it can be tricky to get a setup you like.
 Should you use a "starter kit" or a boilerplate example?
 Or just roll your own?
 Should you use a bundler?
 How do you use typescript?

-**Record scratch **

-Why don't we try starting from scratch and seeing where we can get?
+Well, why don't we try starting from scratch and seeing where we can get?

 TLDR: here is a github repo with a template package https://github.com/cmdcolin/npm-package-tutorial/